 History and Evolution of Roulette

-Roulette is a game that will never disappear, it’s just too popular on today’s new online casino sites!
+Roulette is a game that will never disappear, it’s just too popular on today’s best online slots casino sites!
 Ever since it began, audiences have loved playing the game, devising and trying out new strategies trying to win big!
 Do you want to know the history behind your favourite game?
 It’s an interesting story; Roulette has certainly been on a long journey to get where it is today!

 Ancient Rome – Roulette Early Days

 Well, not quite!
 But there’s evidence that Roman soldiers played casino games to relax after battles, and lots involved spinning!
 They used chariot wheels or a shield to create the spin they needed for their games.

 And in Ancient Greece?

 The soldiers in Greece had the same idea as the Romans, and after a long hard day’s battle they decided to relax by playing games.
 Symbols would be etched into the soldiers’ shields and then placed face down on the floor.
 One arrow would be placed next to it and then they would take it in turns spinning the shield.
 The soldiers would place bets on what symbol they thought the arrow would stop on.
 Sounds similar to Roulette, doesn’t it?

 Check out our casino card games list that also date back to these days!

 Roulette in France and Germany